plumatic/om-tools/README.md

     is
     [prop validation](http://facebook.github.io/react/docs/reusable-components.html#prop-validation),
     which allows a component's author to document and validate which properties a component requires and their types.

     This functionality is not utilized in Om because we use normal ClojureScript data structures as component inputs.
 However, with more complex input structures, documentation and validation are even more important.

     Schema annotations are optional and validation is disabled by default.
-*   Removes boilerplate code around using `reify` to instantiate objects with Om lifecycle methods.
-Component definitions become much smaller and easier to read.
 *   Automatically implements `IDisplayName` for better debugging messages.

 Example of `defcomponent` including schema annotation: